256lights/zb/docs/getting-started.md

   (For example, Terminal.app on macOS, Command Prompt or PowerShell on Windows, etc.)
 - Knowledge of at least one programming language.
-  We will be building a C program in this tutorial, but you do not need to know C or have any specific developer tools installed.
+  We will be building a C program in this tutorial, but you do not need to know C or have any specific version of developer tools installed.
   Installing tools automatically is a key feature of zb!
 - zb uses the [Lua programming language](https://www.lua.org/) to configure builds.
   Learning Lua is helpful for using zb.